equinor/opc-ua-information-models/README.md

 * If our suppliers and partnes actually use and build further on these models, it may result in increased adoption and standardization which mean less manual data mapping and interpretation of company-specific information in our future projects.

 * We also believe and experience that when we open up and share, other companies do the same and we get access to more innovation.
-We as a industry get access to more innovation.
+We as an industry get access to more innovation.

 * The IT function in Equinor has a clear open source direction and ambition, in fact - we have a technical requirement in Equinor that all software developed by Equinor or on behalf of Equinor shall be made open source unless there is a very good reason not do it.
+Our values in Equinor guide us in how we do business and work together.
+Open, collaborative, courageous and caring are the four core principles that embody the spirit and energy of Equinor at its best - and we belive open source is in the spirit of our core values.